-Thus we obtained that quantum logic really does have a YES-NO representation, i.e. a YES-NO model which is of our primary interest here.
-We are also able to prove the opposite, i.e. that the structure of which the YES-NO representation is a model is exactly quantum logic (UQL, AUQL), but for the proof we refer the reader to reference 21.
-This is mostly because the result is somewhat less interesting for possible physical applications and for a reconstruction of the Hilbert space as we clarify below.
+Thus we obtained that quantum logic really does have a YES-NO representation, i.e., a YES-NO model which is of our primary interest here.
+We are also able to prove the opposite, i.e., that the structure of which the YES-NO representation is a model is exactly quantum logic (UQL, AUQL), but for the proof we refer the reader to Pavičić (1993a).
+This is mostly because the result is somewhat less interesting for possible physical applications and for a reconstruction of the Hilbert space, as we clarify below.

-Completeness theorem for quantum logic 4.2.
+Completeness Theorem for Quantum Logic 4.2.
+We have

-$$\mathcal{C}: \Gamma \models A \quad \Longrightarrow \quad \vdash \Gamma \to A$$ where C is the class of all YES-NO quantum frames.
+$$\mathscr{C}: \Gamma \models A \Rightarrow \vdash \Gamma \rightarrow A$$ where \mathscr{C} is the class of all YES-NO quantum frames.

-The completeness is accompanied with the finite model property and decidability of quantum logic (which are both - under particular restrictions - also proved in reference 21).
+The completeness might provide the prospects for the finite model property and decidability of quantum logic [which are both-under particular restrictions-also discussed in Pavičić (1993a)].

 Decidability boils down to the fact that there is an effective procedure to decide on every non-thesis that it really is a non-thesis and this is very important for any axiomatization because it decides on whether the axiomatization is effective in the sense that it is recursive.
 The reason why the obtained decidability and the finite model property of quantum logic are not so important for physical applications and the Hilbert space in the present elaboration is the following.
-Our completeness proof as opposed to other completeness proofs (given for another representation - by means of the orthogonality) by MacLaren,22 Goldblatt,6 Dishkant,23 Morgan,24 Iturrioz,^{25,26} Nishimura,15... - does provide a proof of the finite model property and the decidability but, on the other hand, they both turn out to be valid only for the finite case, i.e. for the case when there are finitely many elementary propositions in the logic.
-However, a finite propositional lattice (complete orthomodular one of the Jauch-Piron type, i.e. atomistic with the covering property) does not have the Hilbert space as a model, i.e. cannot serve for building up quantum mechanics on it.27 Thus we have to approach a possible physical interpretation from another side and we will do so in the next section.
+Our completeness proof-as opposed to other completeness proofs (given for another representation-by means of the orthogonality) by MacLaren (1964), Goldblatt (1974), Dishkant (1977), Morgan (1983), Iturrioz (1982, 1986), Nishimura (1980, 1993), ...-might provide a proof of the finite model property and the decidability, but, on the other hand, they both turn out to be valid only for the finite case, i.e., for the case when there are finitely many elementary propositions in the logic.
+However, a finite propositional lattice (complete orthomodular one of the Jauch-Piron type, i.e., atomistic with the covering property) does not have the Hilbert space as a model, i.e., cannot serve for building up quantum mechanics on it.3 Thus we have to approach a possible physical interpretation from another side and we will do so in the next section.

-5. YES-NO PHYSICAL INTERPRETATION OF QUANTUM LOGIC
+5. YES-NO PHYSICAL INTERPRETATION OF OUANTUM LOGIC

-As a pedestrian example of a physical interpretation of quantum logic we take the simplest possible experimental situation of measuring spin-1 by a Stern-Gerlach device.
-Within such an experiment, for example, by opening one channel and blocking the other two on the device we test a proposition (A in the logic, i.e. a in the lattice) (e.g. 'spin-up') while by blocking the one and opening the other two we test its orthocomplement $(\neg A, a^{\perp})$.
-This is nicely presented and shown in Figs. 1 and 2 of Hultgren and Shimony's paper.28
+As a pedestrian example of a physical interpretation of quantum logic we take the simplest possible experimental situation of measuring spin 1 by a Stern-Gerlach device.
+Within such an experiment, for example, by opening one channel and blocking the other two on the device we test a proposition (A in the logic, i.e., a in the lattice) (e.g., "spin up"), while by blocking the one and opening the other two we test its orthocomplement ($\neg A$, a^{\perp}).
+This is nicely presented and shown in Figs. 1 and 2 of Hultgren and Shimony (1977).